dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.rst

    ./DLS_install_prerequisites.sh

-The script installs all the essential packages needed for most users, including the following packages:
+The script installs all the essential packages needed for most Intel® Client GPU users, including the following packages:

 ..  code:: sh